VIPAPP-team/appmark/README.md

       EmptyHolder(ViewHolder) -> empty view holder (using for create holders in runtime) FileHolder(ViewHolder) -> view holder in file manager ImageHolder(ViewHolder) -> view holder in gallery
-      InsertSymbolHolder(ViewHolder) -> view holder in "fast symbols" in CodeActivity MainMenuHolder(ViewHolder) -> view holder in menu in MainActivity ProjectHolder(ViewHolder) -> view holder in projects list in MainActivity StringsHolder(ViewHolder) -> view holder in strings list in StringEditorActivity
+      InsertSymbolHolder(ViewHolder) -> view holder in fast symbols in CodeActivity MainMenuHolder(ViewHolder) -> view holder in menu in MainActivity ProjectHolder(ViewHolder) -> view holder in projects list in MainActivity StringsHolder(ViewHolder) -> view holder in strings list in StringEditorActivity